-The objectives of the first overlapping cycle (2022-2024) refer to (i) relative Total Shareholder Return (TSR) (comparison between MAPFRE's TSR and the TSR of the group of companies comprising the Eurostoxx Insurance in the Plan's measurement period), the weighting of which is 40 percent, (ii) average Return on Equity (ROE), the weighting of which is is 30 percent, (iii) average Non-Life Global Combined Ratio, with a weighting of 20 percent, and (iv) objectives linked to sustainability, with a weighting of 10 percent.
+The objectives of the first overlapping cycle (2022-2024) were approved by the Board of Directors, at the proposal of the Appointments and Remuneration Committee, at its meeting on February 9, 2022.
+They refer to (i) relative Total Shareholder Return (TSR) (comparison between MAPFRE's TSR and the TSR of the group of companies comprising the Eurostoxx Insurance in the Plan's measurement period), whose weighting is 40 percent, (ii) average Return on Equity (ROE), whose weighting is 30 percent, (iii) average Global Non-Life Combined Ratio, with a weighting of 20 percent and (iv) to five sustainability objectives (carbon neutrality, employees with disabilities, gender pay gap, approved providers that meet sustainability standards and investment portfolio rated with sustainability criteria), with a weighting of 10 percent.